napari/napari.github.io/fundamentals/viewer.md

 ## next steps

-Hopefully this tutorial has given you an overview of the functionality available on the **napari** viewer, including the `LayerList` and some of the different layer types.
+Hopefully, this tutorial has given you an overview of the functionality available on the **napari** viewer, including the `LayerList` and some of the different layer types.
 To learn more about the different layer types that **napari** supports checkout some more of our tutorials listed below.